 The six pricing models

 Each row declares its model in thepricing_model column.
-The other columns required depend on the model.
+The required columns depend on the model.

 | Model | Use it for |